olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 The FRM303 provides two connectors, a 5-pin JST-GH connector at the bottom edge and a USB-C connector at top edge.
 In addition there is a 5-way button.
 Their usage is as follows:

-JST-GH connector (from left to right when viewd from top):
+JST-GH connector (from left to right when viewed from top):

 - serial Rx
 - serial Tx